ceddc/Techday2018-Gurten-MachineLearning/README.md

-# Techda 2018 : "Pop-up" pool detection using ArcGIS, Machine Learning and Deep Learning
+# Techday 2018 : "Pop-up" pool detection using ArcGIS, Machine Learning and Deep Learning

 This repository is part of the Esri Suisse [Techday 2018](https://www.techday.ch/) workshop **"Digitale Explosion und «The Science of Where»"**
 ![pools](presImages/thisisapool.png)